justviliam/justviliam.github.io/_posts/2018-04-01-life-is-a-game.md

 I view fear as a son of freedom.
 You just have to earn it.
 Because free things are simply worthless (as my uni professor used to say).

+Here is the video of me and my friend enjoying a bath in 3° C water.

+<iframe width="480" height="360" src="https://www.youtube.com/embed/2ET8hsW6xAk" frameborder="0"> </iframe>

 Facing your fear is the only way to go.
 And I like to go really extreme about it.
 I am (still) scared of heights, but not as much as I used to.

 Few years ago I looked my fear into the eyes and jumped.
 Out of 120 meters.
 One of the most exciting things I have done in my life.
 I returned to the pure essence.
 Nothing else mattered in that moment.
 Time stopped.
 There was just NOW.
 I got back to the present.
 Back where I belong.

 That moment lasted just for few seconds, but I will remember it forever.
 It felt amazing.
 Hard to describe it with the words.
 Sometimes, the words are just not enough to share an experience.
 So, if you are scared of heights, go try it out for yourself.
 You will not regret it.
 And this is one of the things, that people regret when the life is coming to end.
 They regret the opportunities they missed.

-OBRAZOK COMFORT ZONE: here is the comfort zone and here happens the magic

 ## Are you willing to take a risk?